For those living in hard water areas, the problem of limescale, hard water stains, and mineral deposits is a familiar one.

 For brass or copper taps, the above method for chrome taps can be used.
 It is important to dilute the vinegar before soaking the cloth, as the vinegar is too acidic on its own and may damage the surface of the taps.

-Alternatively, you can make up the paste and apply as in the stainless steel tap method.
+Alternatively, you can make up the paste and apply it as in the stainless steel tap method.

 Removing Hard Water Stains From Work Surfaces